-Applicants should submit a proposed consolidated placement plan for FY 2022 that enumerates each affiliate or sub-office's proposed arrivals.
+Applicants must submit a proposed consolidated placement plan for FY 2023 - FY 2025 that enumerates each affiliate or sub-office's proposed arrivals.
 Arrivals should be broken out by refugee and SIV (as shown in sample).
 Applicants are urged to submit the proposed placement plan as the Microsoft Excel Spreadsheet sample format provided on Grants.gov.